adelheidsoftware/adelheid-website-11ty/src/pages/about.md

 sitemapChangefreq: weekly
 ---

-Adelheid Software is an independent game and software development studio founded in **Columbus, Ohio** on Saturday, **November 18, 2023** by Aaron Yoder.
+Adelheid Software is an independent game and software development studio started in Ohio by Aaron Yoder.

 ## Our Story